 Below that, you will put in the value you want to target.
 There's a couple different ways you can do this, depending on what you're trying to target.

 Values will return exact matches, but you can use the wildcard % symbol to target parts of a field value.
+The example below shows how you would target activists who live in the zip code 20036.

 You can also interpret custom fields as numbers or dates and target with greater than or less than operations using << or >>.
 For example, <<1 will target every activist with a custom field value number less than 1. >>2017/12/01 14:00:15 will target everyone with a custom field value date after December 1st, 2017, 2:00pm and 15 seconds.
 The format for dates must be yyyy/mm/dd hh:mm:ss.
 Time is optional.